 Best practices for navigation scenarios

-In navigation scenarios, providing a smooth and accurate user experience is crucial.
-EasyAR Mega offers various xDoF modes to accommodate different device capabilities and environmental requirements.
-Understanding the differences between these modes and selecting the appropriate one based on platform characteristics is key to building an excellent navigation application.
+In navigation scenarios, providing a smooth and precise user experience is crucial.
+EasyAR Mega offers multiple xDoF modes to accommodate different device capabilities and environmental requirements.
+Understanding the differences between these modes and selecting them based on platform characteristics is key to building excellent navigation applications.

-Based on Mega positioning, we can select different tracking modes to enhance the navigation experience according to the sensor capabilities provided by the device and application requirements.
+Building upon Mega localization, we can choose different tracking modes based on the sensor capabilities provided by the device and application requirements to enhance the navigation experience.

-For phones equipped with ARKit or ARCore, you only need to use the default 6DoF tracking mode combined with Mega spatial positioning to achieve stable and smooth continuous path navigation, providing the best user navigation experience.
+For phones equipped with ARKit or ARCore, you only need to use the default 6DoF tracking mode combined with Mega spatial localization to achieve stable, smooth continuous path navigation, providing the best user navigation experience.

-However, for mid-to-low-end devices where ARKit or ARCore support is unclear or for the widest user base, choosing the appropriate xDoF mode is crucial.
-Different xDoF working modes will directly affect the tracking performance of the device.
+However, for mid-to-low-end devices where ARKit or ARCore support is unclear or which are widely used among the user base, selecting the appropriate xDoF mode is critical.
+Different xDoF working modes directly affect the terminal's tracking performance.

 For such devices, you need to test and select their working modes in the following order of priority:

-• Description: It utilizes the device's sensors and EasyAR's built-in inertial navigation algorithm to achieve 5DoF tracking, providing stable and smooth continuous path navigation to a certain extent.
+- Description: It utilizes the device's sensors to achieve 5DoF tracking through EasyAR's built-in inertial navigation algorithm, providing relatively stable and smooth continuous path navigation.

-• Behavior: When the user walks, virtual path indicators (such as arrows on the ground) will remain stably attached to the ground.
-Even if the user briefly shakes or changes orientation, the indicators will not jump significantly.
-However, if there is a change in height (e.g., going up or down stairs), the virtual content will no longer adhere and will float in the air or below the ground.
+- Behavior: When the user walks, virtual path indicators (such as arrows on the ground) remain stably attached to the ground.
+Even if the user briefly shakes or changes orientation, the indicators won't jump significantly.
+However, during elevation changes (like climbing stairs), virtual content will no longer adhere and may float in the air or sink below ground.

-• Applicable scenarios: Most indoor and outdoor navigation scenarios, serving as the preferred fallback option when 6DoF is unavailable.
+- Applicable scenarios: Most indoor and outdoor navigation scenarios, serving as the primary fallback option when 6DoF is unavailable.

-• Behavior: In 3DoF mode, navigation indicators will rotate according to the device's orientation (pitch, yaw, roll), but when the user translates (moves forward, backward, or sideways), the position of the indicators in space will not update.
-It will function like a compass, always pointing in the correct direction but not following the user's steps on the map.
+- Behavior: In 3DoF mode, navigation indicators rotate according to the device's orientation (pitch, yaw, roll).
+However, when the user translates (moves forward, backward, or sideways), the position of indicators in space does not update.
+It functions like a compass, always pointing in the correct direction but not moving with the user's footsteps on the map.

-• Applicable scenarios: Serves as a fallback option when 5DoF is unavailable.
+- Applicable scenarios: Serves as a fallback when 5DoF is unavailable.
 Suitable for simple directional guidance but not for complex navigation requiring precise path following.

-• Description: This is the most basic mode, suitable for almost all devices, but offers the most limited user experience.
+- Description: This is the most basic mode, suitable for almost all devices but offering the most limited user experience.

-• Behavior: In 0DoF mode, the device cannot perceive any movement or rotation of itself.
-Navigation indicators are fixed at a certain position on the screen (e.g., an arrow in the center of the screen), only indicating the relative direction of the target (e.g., the target is to your left front).
+- Behavior: In 0DoF mode, the device cannot perceive any movement or rotation.
+Navigation indicators are fixed at a specific position on the screen (e.g., an arrow in the center), indicating only the relative direction of the target (e.g., the target is to your left front).

 Experience comparison summary:

-• Current behavior: When users launch Mega-based navigation in a MiniProgram, if the device itself does not support 6DoF mode, the ARSession will fail to start and report an error in the console.
+- Current behavior: After a user initiates Mega-based navigation in a mini program, if the device itself does not support 6DoF mode, the

 const easyarPlugin: easyar.EasyARWechatMiniprogramPlugin = requirePlugin("easyar-wechat-miniprogram") as easyar.EasyARWechatMiniprogramPlugin;